Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 > LIFE varied; giant lizards(in river); crested birds.
 > THRE wolves(minor).
 ```
-On testing, this HCL story card is effective like the Zaltys version, and
+On testing, this NaCL story card is effective like the Zaltys version, and
 actually more condensed (even without full optimization) at 406 characters vs.
 the 437 of the Zaltys version.